Cloud Foundry Overview

 Cloud Foundry components communicate with each other by posting messages internally using http and https protocols, and by sending NATS messages to each other directly.

-As Cloud Foundry runs, its component and host VMs continuously generate logs and metrics, and Cloud Foundry apps also typically generate logs.
+As Cloud Foundry runs, its component and host VMs generate logs and metrics.
+Cloud Foundry apps also typically generate logs.
 The Loggregator system aggregates the component metrics and app logs into a structured, usable form, the Firehose.
 You can use all of the output of the Firehose, or direct the output to specific uses, such as monitoring system internals, triggering alerts, or analyzing user behavior, by applying nozzles.

 The component logs follow a different path.
 They stream from rsyslog agents, and the cloud operator can configure them to stream out to a syslog drain.